-The impacts of climate change on flood risk from the Sefton Street Watercourse has not been modelled for this SFRA, as the timescales for the Local Plan would not allow for it.
-Therefore, in the absence of modelled climate change information, the modelled 0.1% AEP undefended event has been used as a conservative proxy for Flood Zone 3 plus climate change.
-Based on this approach, fluvial risk is modelled to be slightly greater in extent to the present day Flood Zone 3, with nominally greater depths (Figure 2-4) and hazards (Figure 2-5).
+The impacts of climate change on flood risk from Hendon Brook has not been modelled for this SFRA, as the timescales for the Local Plan would not allow for it.
+Therefore, in the absence of modelled climate change information, the modelled present day 0.1% AEP undefended event can be used as a conservative proxy for Flood Zone 3 plus climate change.
+Based on this approach, fluvial risk is modelled to be slightly greater in extent to the present day Flood Zone 3, with some slightly greater depths (Figure 2-4) and hazards (Figure 2-5).
+Residential development should be directed away from this area.